Boral Dunmore Operations

 General Approvals: Dunmore Sand and Soil

 The most recent planning consent granted by the then NSW Department of Planning and Environment to Dunmore Sand & Soil was during 2005.

 As with the quarry, the Dunmore Sand & Soil approval (DA 195-8-2004) establishes the terms to which the site must be managed throughout its operational life.

 The Dunmore Sand & Soil approval has only been modified twice since its initial granting.
-You can read through the consolidated consent documentation here.
+You can read through the consolidated consent documentation (to MOD 1) here.